 Whisk remaining chicken stock, eggs, and 3 tablespoons parsley in a medium bowl until homogeneous.
 Stirring constantly with a wooden spoon, slowly pour egg mixture into sausage mixture.
 Add bread cubes and fold gently until evenly mixed.

-Use part of stuffing to stuff turkey, if desired (see note above).
+Use part of stuffing to stuff turkey, if desired (see note).
 To cook remaining stuffing, transfer to a buttered 9- by 13-inch rectangular baking dish (or 10- by 14-inch oval dish), cover tightly with aluminum foil, and bake until an instant-read thermometer reads 150°F (66°C) when inserted into center of dish, about 45 minutes.
 Remove foil and continue baking until golden brown and crisp on top, 15 to 20 minutes longer.
 Remove from oven, let cool for 5 minutes, sprinkle with remaining parsley, and serve.